jess2187/HCIFinalProject/index.md

 ## Our Project

 This project is the solution to your procrstination habits.
-Add notes during class and create questions, then study with study quizzes everyday leading up to your exam.
+Add notes during class and create questions, then study with quizzes everyday leading up to your exam.

 [Final prototype](https://www.figma.com/file/HK0piJ5yvZF2afPSLAaImGv1/Final-Prototype?node-id=0%3A1)